emilesteen/Entity/README.md

 ## What is Entity

-Entity is a Kotlin MongoDB ORM.
+Entity is a Kotlin MongoDB Interface.

 ## How does it work